This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 More Calendula and Soap Inspiration

-Calendula is, hands-down, my favourite skincare plant to work with.
+Calendula is, hands-down, my favorite skincare plant to work with.
 It’s easy to grow, looks beautiful in the garden, retains its color in soap and infused oil, and is incredibly healing.
-You’ll find quite a few recipes calling for calendula on Lovely Greens and I’ll pop a few down below.
+You’ll find quite a few recipes calling for calendula on Lovely Greens, and I’ll pop a few down below.
 I also love the plant so much that I’ve even written an extensive ebook on how to grow and use calendula in soap and skincare.

 - Calendula Skin Cream Recipe